Morocco Minibus Plunge Kills 24 - UrduPoint

 Morocco Minibus Plunge Kills 24

-Rabat, Aug 6 (UrduPoint / Pakistan Point News - 6th Aug, 2023 ) :A minibus carrying market-goers in Morocco plunged into a ravine on Sunday, killing 24 people in one of the North African country's worst-ever road accidents, officials said.
+Demnate, Morocco, Aug 6 (UrduPoint / Pakistan Point News - 7th Aug, 2023 ) :A minibus plunged into a ravine in Morocco on Sunday, killing all 24 people on board in one of the North African country's worst-ever road accidents, officials said.

 The passengers were travelling a mountainous route to a weekly market in the town of Demnate, in the central province of Azilal, when the minibus overturned on a bend, the local authorities said.